 Full-grown cows should reach a height of 145 to 156 cm and a weight of 650 to 750 kg.
 Their conformation and movement, including correct and robust feet and legs, must meet the demand for high performance and longevity.
 A healthy and milkable udder is also required, which allows high daily yields over many lactations in terms of quality and functionality.

 Holsteins and Red Holsteins have their origin in the North German coastal areas of the North Sea and the Baltic Sea.
 The pedigrees of both colour types go back to the 19th century.
 The German Holstein breed has developed into the most important dairy breed in Germany.
-There are more than 1.82 million herdbook cows in about 14,600 breeding farms, which are characterised by their high willingness to perform.
+There are almost 1.72 million herdbook cows in about 13,350 breeding farms (10/2021), which are characterised by their high willingness to perform.
 More than 2 million Holsteins and over 220,000 Red Holsteins are included in the milk control.
 Milk control density, an important parameter for successful breeding programmes, is very high at over 77%.

 Herd sizes, herd management and environmental conditions are extremely different in the various regions of Germany and sometimes very demanding for the dairy cows.
 There are small and medium-sized family farms as well as very large production farms with over a thousand animals.
 For decades, breeding programmes have been carried out in Germany according to the most modern population genetic and biotechnological findings.
 They are the cornerstone for the high performance potential and functional conformation of the German Holstein cow.